Capital One Venture Rewards Credit Card review

 • Enjoy the flexibility to redeem rewards to offset any eligible travel purchase

-• And now you can transfer your miles to 15+ leading travel loyalty programs
+• Transfer your miles to 15+ leading travel loyalty programs

 Just because the rewards are called "miles," don’t restrict your thinking to only airlines.
 Rewards can be redeemed for a variety of travel expenses, such as hotel accommodations, auto rentals and theme park tickets, or turned into cash and merchandise credit if you don’t intend to travel (more on that below).

 Another wildly popular personal travel rewards card– the CardName – also offers plenty of perks for cardholders, but neither of these cards has to be the only travel credit card in your wallet.
-It could be an excellent strategy to carry both the Chase card, so you can earn Ultimate Rewards points that can redeemed for travel in the Ultimate Rewards portal for 25% more value and the Venture card, so you have travel rewards that can be redeemed as statement credit to cover virtually any travel purchase, even those that aren't available through the Ultimate Rewards portal.
+It could be an excellent strategy to carry both the Chase card, so you can earn bonus points that can redeemed through Chase Travel℠ for 25% more value and the Venture card, so you have travel rewards that can be redeemed as statement credit to cover virtually any travel purchase, even those that aren’t available through Chase Travel.
 We compare these two cards further later in this article.

 Since you’re earning two miles for every dollar you spend on the card, you’re essentially claiming a 2% rebate.
 That’s better than many cash-back credit cards on the market.
-And because you control your own travel bookings, you’re not subject to the whims of airline restrictions and blackout dates.
+And because you control your own travel bookings, you’re not subject to the whims of airline restrictions.

 In fact, redeeming rewards with the Venture card is as simple as earning them.
 You can use the Capital One travel portal to make a booking or transfer your rewards to a travel partner, or, you can simply choose the "cover your travel purchases" option to get reimbursed for a recent travel purchase.
 This allows you more flexibility in how you travel with rewards.
 Plane tickets (even on lesser-known or budget airlines), cruise lines, taxi cabs, travel agents, rail lines and limousine services are just a handful of categories covered.
 This means you can use rewards to cover more specific things such as an Airbnb stay, or a National Park campsite booking.